conduktor/conduktor-docs/docs/gateway/interceptors/quality/safeguard-schema-payload-validation-policy.md

 - The record contents adhere to that schema
 - The fields (values) in any given record comply to business validation rules you have set in the schema

-This policy provides a centralised enforcement of the validation of these rules at the point of write to Kafka.
+This policy provides a centralized enforcement of the validation of these rules at the point of write to Kafka.
 This enforcement cannot be bypassed or ignored by a client, so provides a strong guarantee that data actually written in to Kafka does match your rule set.

 Learn more about the Schema Registry and Schemas [here](https://www.conduktor.io/blog/what-is-the-schema-registry-and-why-do-you-need-to-use-it/)